 Medicare Advantage plans are usually cheaper than Medigap plans.
 So, if you’re willing to deal with the restricted network (i.e., you don’t plan on traveling the country) and your funds are limited, the Medicare Advantage plan may be the best choice for you.

 One nice thing about Medicare Advantage is that each year there is an Annual Enrollment Period (AEP) where you can switch companies.
-The AEP for 2013 is October 15, 2013 to December 7, 2013.
+The AEP is from October 15 to December 7 each year.
 If you are looking to get a quote visit Senior65.com’s instant Medicare Advantage quote

 |Typically More Expensive||Typically Less Expensive|